What I Did Over My Summer Vacation

 Oh, really?
 Like those EPA fuel mileage window-stickers, these GM claims should also come with an 'actual results may vary' disclaimer.

-First, there is the cash question.
+cash question.
 Is GM cash rich from biz improvement, giving back excess government money it received and doesn't need, OR using one loan to pay off the other?
 [See my uncle Angelo for details on that last concept.]

 The bigger issue is the FACT that GM's repayment represents but a fraction of the $50 billion bailout it received from U.S. / Canadian governments, most of which won't be paid back.
 Instead it's been converted into GM stock [TBD on this ROI story].